 There are some wonderful places to ride a bicycle in California.
 Riding your bike in Los Angeles or other congested metro areas can be a bit more of a challenge.
 As a cyclist, you need to be careful and even them most skilled bicycle rider can be a victim of a careless driver.
-If you or a loved one has been involved in a bicycle accident in Los Angeles, you should consult with an experienced bicycle accident attorney at Grey Law.
-Our attorneys have over 25 years of extensive experience handling personal injury claims and lawsuits on behalf of injured bicyclists and will help you recover full and just compensation for your injuries.
+If you or a loved one has been involved in a bicycle accident, you should consult with an experienced Los Angeles bicycle accident attorney at Grey Law.
+Our attorneys have over 25 years of extensive experience handling Los Angeles personal injury claims and lawsuits on behalf of injured bicyclists and will help you recover full and just compensation for your injuries.

 A bike accident can be very frightening and the injuries involved may be extremely painful.
 There are many different injuries that a person may suffer due to a bicycle accident, including:

 - Head injury

 - Fractured bones